Shailendra900/E-Commerce/README.md

 ## Description
 ### This is an Angular E-commerce application that allows users to
 * browse products,
-details of product
+* details of product
-add products to cart , remove to cart, watch in cart added products , checkout products, or order product , ordered list, cancel order,
+* add products to cart , remove to cart, watch in cart added products ,
+* checkout products, or order product ,
+* ordered list, cancel order,

 ### application that allows seller to
-add products
+* add products
-update product
+* update product
-delete product
+* delete product

 The application fetches product data through an API , E-Commerce Front-End website is developed using below Technologies:

-1 Angular-16
+1. Angular-16
-2 Typescript
+2. Typescript
-3 HTMl
+3. HTML
-4 CSS
+4. CSS
-5 Bootstrap-5
+5. Bootstrap-5
-6 Node.js
+6. Node.js
-7 Json Server
+7. Json Server

 This is my MCA 4th semester Final Project I Created the Project during my internship.
 In this i have used Angular 16 version. in which i have used HTML, CSS, JavaScript.
 1. In Home Page